hunter-teacher-cert/sedc73600-currdev-fall23/README.md

 * The unit should contain all lessons, materials and assignments.
 * Everyone will present their unit plan over the course of the last few class sessions.
 * There will be class time for unit plan work & feedback.
-* We will spend time discussing unit plan next week.

 ## Course Content And Organization: